 “Alcohol is very challenging to study and the variability of the results in these studies is most likely because most of the effects of moderate alcohol consumption on bone are subtle,” says Russell T. Turner, PhD, a researcher at the Skeletal Biology Laboratory at Oregon State University in Corvallis, Oregon who studies how exercise, nutrition, and lifestyle interact to influence skeletal health.
 “If alcohol has any beneficial or detrimental effect, it’s probably going to be over a really long term.”

-For one thing, alcohol consumption in many of these studies is self-reported.
+In addition, alcohol consumption in many of the studies is self-reported.
 Study participants might have to think back on whether they had one drink a day or two over the past year, explains Dr. Turner.
 Their memory versus actual occurrence could lead to discrepancies.
 Then you have to factor in that the size of one person’s alcoholic drink (like wine) may differ significantly from person to person.

-Dr. Turner worked on a review of studies published in the journal Alcoholism, Clinical, and Experimental Research that found that light-to-moderate drinking might have beneficial effects on older adults by slowing bone remodeling, though he says that alcohol’s effect on younger adults’ skeleton and bone remodeling is less certain.
+Dr. Turner worked on a review of studies published in the journal Alcoholism, Clinical, and Experimental Research that found that light-to-moderate drinking might have beneficial effects on older adults by slowing bone remodeling.
+However, he says, the study is not conclusive.
+Plus, alcohol’s effect on younger adults’ skeleton and bone remodeling is less certain.
 “In people who are careful, moderate drinkers, then it’s unlikely that [alcohol] is going to lead to any type of skeletal issue,” he says.

 In another example, a small study in the journal Menopause on postmenopausal women found that when women stopped drinking alcohol for two weeks, they showed increased markers of bone turnover (which increases the risk of osteoporosis).
 When the women resumed alcohol consumption, they had slower bone turnover.